andresmunozit/turnsystem/README.md

 # Turn System
 This is a web application that helps to manage turn queue environments as banks, public institutions, etc.
-It is developed using JavaScript ES6/ESNext, Node.js, and a MongoDB database.
+It is being developed using JavaScript ES6/ESNext, Node.js, Express.js and a MongoDB database.
-The project is being developed using Docker and Docker Compose.
+The project is being developed using Docker containers and Docker Compose.

 ## Current Status
 This application is currently under development.